kermitt2/biblio-glutton/doc/Build-Databases.md

 #### PMID and PMC ID

-Launch the following command and go grab a coffee:
+Launch the following command and go grab a coffee - the PMID/PMCID/DOI mapping file will be automatically donwloaded when using this command, as well as the Open Access file for setting the correct license to Open Access full text files:

 ```sh
 ./gradlew pmid